MEDICAL ASPECTS OF DISABILITY

 2018 Summer Term

 Study of the medical, physiological, neurological, physical, developmental, and sensory characteristics of persons with physical or medical conditions which impact educational programming.
-Emphasis on the etiology and implications of genetic, prenatal and acquired causes of disabilities including cerebral palsy, genetic syndromes, medical fragility, technology dependency, AIDS, and prenatal drug exposure.
-Interdisciplinary approaches to services provided for persons with complex attendance
+Emphasis on the etiology and implications of genetic, prenatal and acquired causes of disabilities including cerebral palsy, genetic syndromes, medical fragility, technology dependency, AIDS, and perinatal drug exposure.
+Interdisciplinary approaches to services provided for persons with complex attendance needs are addressed.

 - This schedule is informational and does not guarantee availability for registration.